Recycling & Composting

 Where does my recycling go?

-We get asked this question a lot.
 All material from the PRRD is shipped out via backhaul, filling up trucks that would be heading south empty otherwise.
 Click through the slideshow below to learn more!

 Information provided by Recycle-It Resource Recovery based on materials they process on behalf of the PRRD.